Moving to Portugal from the UK

 Buying property in Portugal

-At over 70%, Portugal has one of the highest rates of owner-occupation in Europe.
+At more than 75%, Portugal has one of the highest rates of home ownership.
 Prices are rising, particularly in the Lisbon Metropolitan area and in certain areas of Porto, although growth is relatively slow overall.

-If you are considering buying in Portugal it is worth exploring the NHR (Non-Habitual Residents) and GRP (Golden Residence Permit), both of which encourage non-Portuguese nationals to invest in the country’s real estate in return for residence or tax reduction incentives.
+If you are considering buying in Portugal, it is worth exploring the GRP (Golden Residence Permit), which encourages non-Portuguese nationals to invest in the country’s real estate in return for tax reduction incentives and a quicker route to permanent residency (5 years).

 Schools and education

 Education in Portugal begins with optional nursery and kindergarten, followed by compulsory school from first grade until the age of 18.
-State schooling is free of charge to all residents and Portuguese nationals although as in many countries some families choose to send their children to private school instead.
+State schooling is free of charge to all residents and Portuguese nationals, although – as in many countries – some families choose to send their children to private school.

 Note that if your children do not already speak fluent Portuguese, they will be eligible for extra one-to-one language support within the state system until they have mastered it.